-Coarctation of the aorta is a condition where part of the aorta is narrower than usual, which occurs because it did not form or develop normally during pregnancy.
-It is a critical congenital heart defect and if the narrowing is severe, the surgery may be necessary soon after birth.
+This is a critical congenital heart defect; if the narrowing is severe, the surgery may be necessary soon after birth.

 Fallot's tetralogy or tetralogy of Fallot

-Fallot's tetralogy or tetralogy of Fallot comprises of 4 defects of the heart and its blood vessels:
+This comprises of 4 defects in the heart and its blood vessels:

 Patent ductus arteriosus

-Pulmonary atresia is a condition in which blood is unable to flow from the right ventricle of the heart to the lungs, because the pulmonary valve did not form at all (the pulmonary valve controls the flow of blood from the right ventricle to the main pulmonary artery).
-It is a critical congenital heart defect that may require surgery soon after birth.
+In this condition, blood is unable to flow from the right ventricle of the heart to the lungs, because the pulmonary valve is missing.
+This is a critical congenital heart defect that may require surgery soon after birth.